Creating iPTA Workflow

 This will launch the following iPTA dialog:

 Give the iPTA workflow some Name.
+This field is mandatory.

 Select the seed PTA document to use for this iPTA (by default, it will be set to the Saphir document in step 1).
+Model parameters are extracted from this file.

 Note

 The document should contain a single analysis.
+User can clean the file inside KA (See Cleaning documents for more details)

 Select the Pressure and Corrected production channels to use for this iPTA.

-Set the Save strategy and Workflow type (see Incremental PTA for more details).
+Set the Save strategy and Workflow type.

 Optional.
 If the Auto-compute semilog PStar option is checked, a line will automatically be drawn on the semilog plot to compute P* using permeability stabilization and the corresponding diagnostic skin.